Day 3 of the Flash Fiction February Challenge. The prompt today is to write a story that references the color red.

 “Do you have a picture of them?”

 “Tons.”
 Sam pulled her phone out of her jacket pocket.
 There were three missed messages from her husband.
-She ignored them, already guessing at what they were asking.
+She ignored them, already guessing at what he was asking.
 If it was important, he could call.
 She scrolled through her photos until she found one when both kids were standing next to each other and actually smiling.
 “Here’s a good one.”

 “Ah, so sweet.
 That’s a really cute red jumper.”